8 Ways Hotel Contact Centers Can Mitigate the Impact of COVID-19

 About Cloud5 Communications

 Cloud5 is hospitality's leading communications technology & services provider.
-Its two world-class business units serve the unique needs of thousands of hotels, from large luxury hotels and resorts to economy properties, working with major brands, ownership groups, management companies and independents.
-Cloud5 Technology designs, builds and supports high-performance Internet / Network and Voice solutions for hotels committed to offering the best guest connectivity experience.
-Cloud5 Contact Center is an award-winning voice reservations and agent services provider dedicated to hospitality that delivers enhanced conversion rates and brand experience, serving the full range of operations from economy hotels to the world's top luxury hotel brand.
+Its two world-class business units serve the unique needs of thousands of hotels from global brands and independents to management companies.
+Cloud5 Technology Services designs, builds and supports high-performance Internet and Voice solutions for hotels committed to offering the best guest connectivity experience.
+Cloud5 Contact Center is an award-winning voice reservations and agent services provider dedicated to hospitality and serving the full range of operations from economy hotels to the world's top luxury hotel brand.
 For more information on Cloud5 solutions, visit www.cloud5.com, or call 877.241.2516.